-The Tapanila gang rape case last week revealed a lot of ugly things about our society like our lack of willingness to help people in distress, and racism.
+The Tapanila gang sexual assault case last week revealed a lot of ugly things about our society like our lack of willingness to help people in distress, and racism.
 The debate has raged on with the media and social media leading the charge.

 The violent reaction we have seen on social media to what happened isn’t surprising since the aim of the crime in Tapanila appears to be to strengthen our prejudices of other groups and bolster our sense of “us” at the cost of “them.”